tsnl/pdm/src/pdm/types/README.md

 This module is used to infer and check the all typing in an input program.
 Users do this by instantiating `Var`s, and apply `Rule`s to them.
-This module then solves each Var by examining constraints for any inconsistencies.
+This module then solves each Var by examining invariants for any inconsistencies.

 This module supports two kinds of variables: `ClassVar` and `TypeVar`.
 - Use `TypeVar` to solve for one unique type in a context.
   - Use `Type`, subclass of `TypeVar`, for constant types with frozen soln.
-    Need to generate/maintain appropriate constraints for these constants.
+    Need to generate/maintain appropriate invariants for these constants.
 - Use `ClassVar` to solve for or constrain many types in a context.

 ## Usage